Summer Programs

 DBT 101 is a 5-day intensive for teens (ages 13–19) who want to learn DBT skills quickly, without interrupting their academic schedule.
 Teens will learn to manage emotions, stress, relationships, mindfulness, and self-respect through interactive activities.

 Participants must commit to the full program, complete daily assignments, and meet group guidelines.
 Lunch, snacks, and materials provided.
+Full attendance, brief daily practice, and active participation are expected.

-Schedule: July 21–25, 9:00 AM–3:00 PM daily
+Schedule: July 27–31, 9:00 AM–3:00 PM daily

 Therapeutic Tabletop Role-Playing Group (TTRPG)